iPad 6 Wi-Fi Right Speaker Replacement

 Step 52

-- Peel off the tape that's keeping the speaker snug against the back case.
+- Carefully peel off the tape that’s keeping the speaker attached to the back case.
+You’re almost there!

 Step 53

-- Gently lift the LCD buffer tape away from the back of the case.
-Take your time and be careful, you've got this!
+- Gently lift the LCD buffer tape away from the back case, like you're freeing a tiny superhero cape!

 Step 54

-- Unscrew the 2.2 mm Phillips #000 screw holding the speaker to the rear case—time to loosen that little guy and get things moving!
+- Twist out the 2.2 mm Phillips #000 screw that’s keeping the speaker snug against the rear case.

 Step 55

-- Gently wedge a fingernail or the flat end of a spudger into the groove near the corner of the speaker housing.
+- Gently slip your fingernail or the flat end of a spudger into the groove of the speaker housing, close to the rear case corner.

-- Now, carefully pull the speaker downward, away from the case's corner.
-Easy, right?
+- Carefully pull the speaker down, moving it away from the case corner.

 Tools Used